 CAUTION: Make sure the boom clamp is tight enough, so the boom will not twist while you pedal.
 Just like a bicycle seat post clamp, it is the rider responsibility to check for the boom clamp tightness.
 The boom clamp is designed for a high pressure clamp action.
-It also includes a plastic shim to be installed between the boom and the main frame for zero gap and increased clamping action.
+It also included a plastic shim to be installed between the boom and the main frame for zero gap and increased clamping action.
 Make sure the plastic shim is correctly placed and that the boom clamp is tight enough to avoid the boom to spin inside the frame.
-If for any reason, you are unable to install or tighten the boom clamp enough, please don't ride and contact your Catrike dealer.
-Failure to do so might cause the boom to twist and cause damage to the Catrike or even cause injury.
+If for any reason, you are unable to install or tight the boom clamp enough, please don't ride and contact your Catrike dealer.
+Failure to do so might cause the boom to twist and cause serious injury.

-Install the derailleurs
+Install the derailleurs.

-Install the front derailleur on the derailleur post.
-Line up the derailleur cage with the chain rings and position the curve of the derailleur cage so that it clears the big chain ring by about 2mm (1/8").
+• Install the front derailleur on the derailleur post.
+Line up the cage with the chain rings and position the curve of the derailleur cage so that it clears the big chain ring by about 2mm (1/8").
 There should be a small plastic guide taped to the cage to assist you in this.
 Install the rear derailleur by bolting it in place.

-Route the shifter cables
+Next, run the shifter cables.

-Cable guides have been provided on the boom and rear chain stay.
+• Cable guides have been provided on the boom and rear chain stay.
 The actual routing is not important, as long as sharp bends are avoided.
 The recommended routing for the left side (front derailleur cable) is to run the cable between the seat brace and the seat mesh (not yet installed) from behind before running it forward.
 Likewise, run the rear derailleur cable between the seat brace and the mesh from the front.

-For Dumont, route rear derailleur cable through p-clamp installed on idler pulley.
-For reassembly of secondary pulley assembly refer to pg.
-35. For installation of the cables at the derailleurs is similar to the installation on the brakes.
+•Installation of the cables at the derailleurs is similar to the installation on the brakes.
 Put a ferrule on the end of each cable housing.
 Thread the cables into the derailleurs, pull them taut, clamp them down, trim and seal the ends.
 Before you clamp the rear derailleur cable in place, screw the barrel adjuster on the derailleur in as far as it will go, then back it off 1 to 1-1/2 full turns.
 Note that there is no adjuster on the front derailleur.